squins/kwmdsl/README.md

 # Introduction

 The Kotlin Wicket markup DSL enables you to write markup in the Kotlin source file, instead of in a separate HTML file.
-The markup uses references to component properties or functions, so the wicket ID only has to be specified once (TODO("Only if using a property delegate")) and updated in all places using a rename refactoring.
+The markup uses references to component properties or functions, so the wicket ID only has to be defined once and updated in all places using a rename refactoring.
 The hierarchy also only has to be specified once: in the markup.
 Components are added by the markup to the page or component according to the markup hierarchy.

 ## Properties

 TODO("KDoc, order of members, visibility")

-TODO("Tiny, most is (generated) convenience functions.
+TODO("Small, most is (generated) convenience functions.
 But large impact.")

 TODO("Matching IDs checked during creation of the components")